ramanakshay/clip/README.md

 ## Training

 Update hyperparameters for training in `config.yaml` file.
+The SigLIP paper introduced a novel contrastive learning objective that performs better than softmax baselines, particularly for small batch sizes.
 To use the sigmoid loss, change loss under algorithm config to `siglip` from `clip`.

 ## Running Code